Skoteinos1/Skoteinos1/README.md

 # 💫 About Me:
 - 👋 Hi, I’m @Skoteinos1
-- 👀 I’m interested in Stock Market Trading<br>- 🌱 I’m currently taking Data Science course<br>- 💞️ I’m looking to collaborate on how to gain Followers on Social Media Networks <br>- 📫 How to reach me: LinkedIn, Facebook, BlueSky - @peterskotynagy.bsky.social<br>- 😄 Pronouns: I am not easily offended... so have a guess.<br>- ⚡ Cool Story: I crashed brand new Rolls...
+- 👀 I’m interested in Stock Market Trading
+- 🌱 I’m currently taking Data Science course
+- 💞️ I’m looking to collaborate on how to gain Followers on Social Media Networks
+- 📫 How to reach me: LinkedIn, Facebook, BlueSky - @peterskotynagy.bsky.social
+- 😄 Pronouns: I am not easily offended... so have a guess
+- ⚡ Cool Story: I crashed brand new Rolls...

 ## 🌐 Socials: